BVNetwork/InstantArticlesForEpiserver/README.md

 # Instant Articles for Episerver [BETA] #
 **Enable Instant Articles for Facebook on your Episerver site**

+Instant Articles is a publishing format that enables publishers to distribute articles through Facebook's mobile app.
+It´s optimized for fast mobile performance with rich storytelling capabilities, branded design and customized visual display.
+[Read more about Instant Articles](https://developers.facebook.com/docs/instant-articles).

 ## Features ##
  * This tool adds support for Facebook Instant Aricles by creating a RSS feed that Facebook can consume
  * Supporting Episerver CMS and Episerver Commerce